 My mom and step-dad came to town for a visit two weeks ago.
 The purpose of their visit?
-So my mom and I could play curtain sweat shop.
+So my could help me sew some curtains.
 I mean, doesn’t everyone put their parents to work when said parents drive 3 hours to spend quality time with their dear offspring?

 This whole process started when I saw Kim’s dining room curtains.
 Who knew it was so easy (and cost effective) to make your own curtains?
 Kim’s curtains led me to Meredith’s tutorial on how to make curtains.